Who is behind Just Boarded?

-Inspired by all the travel adventures she went on, especially one in beautiful Tanzania, Marie Grunewald decided to share her experience with others.
-By creating Just Boarded, she wanted to make a positive impact and help adventurers travel in a way that honours and supports people and protects the environment.
-From Nepal to Ecuador, she travels around the world to find the best trekking destinations out there and to create meaningful adventures for you.
+Hi Adventurer!
+My name is Marie, it's me on the photo, lost amongst the blue houses of Ghorepani in Nepal.
+I've been inspired so much by all the travel adventures I went on, especially one in beautiful Tanzania, that I decided to share my experience with everyone (sharing is caring as we say).
+By creating Just Boarded, I wanted to make a positive impact and help adventurers travel in a way that honours and supports people and protects the environment.
+From Nepal to Ecuador, I travel around the world to find the best destinations out there and to create meaningful adventures, just for you!

-Being different and unique is great, so we will always encourage you to be bold and challenge yourself by choosing authentic routes that almost no one trekked before.
-Whether you like magnificent mountains, typical villages or lush jungles, we will create the right adventure for you.
-Wander around the world in places you weren't looking for and meet fascinating local people.
-You will come back home with a better understanding of the world and being a better version of yourself.
+Being different and unique is great, so at Just Boarded, we will always encourage you to be bold and challenge yourself by choosing authentic routes, far from the crowds.
+Whether you like magnificent mountains, typical villages, white sand beaches or lush jungles, we have the right adventure for you!
+Jump on board and wander around the world in places you weren't looking for.
+You will meet fascinating people and come back home with a better understanding of the world and being a better version of yourself.
 Promised!

 We encourage you to push your boundaries by making you discover some unique terrain less trodden.